bytecodealliance/component-docs/component-model/src/creating-and-consuming/composing.md

 When you compose components, you wire up the imports of one "primary" component to the exports of one or more other "dependency" components, creating a new component.
 The new component, like the original components, is a `.wasm` file, and its interface is defined as:

 * The new component _exports_ the same exports as the primary component
-* The new component _does not export_ the exports of the depedencies
+* The new component _does not export_ the exports of the dependencies
 * The new component _imports_ all the imports of the dependency components
 * The new component _imports_ any imports of the primary component imports that the dependencies didn't satisfy
 * If several components import the same interface, the new component imports that interface - it doesn't "remember" that the import was declared in several different places